Clinical Fellows 2026

 Funding may consist of personnel and material funds that are needed to carry out the project applied for.

 In the case of a Clinical Fellow employed on a part-time basis, it is possible to grant protected time for the project by using the personnel funds provided to increase the Clinical Fellow's own position by up to 25 percent of the full-time equivalent.
-The volume of employment at the time of application is what matters.
+The relevant reference is the scope of employment at the time of application.
 Subsequent changes in the extent of medical employment in the clinic from that indicated in the application will usually not be considered.

 Personnel funds may also be used in part to hire scientific or technical personnel to carry out the project.
 In any case, the Clinical Fellow must be able to lead the project in terms of time.